What is Google Sheets Integration?

 Tips and Troubleshooting

 If, for some reason, a result wasn't sent to your Google Sheet, or your form wasn't integrated yet when the result was collected, you can resubmit it to Google Drive on your form's "Results" page, by editing and saving the result.
+If needed, the result's status can be manually changed to "complete" by clicking its status icon.

 The columns in your Google Sheet are created when you set up the integration.
 If you add or delete items on your form, the columns won't match anymore and new results might not get appended correctly.
 To fix this, edit your Google Sheet in Google Drive to make the columns match your form or change the integration to send to a new Google Sheet.